cardano-scaling/hydra/docs/docs/tutorial/index.md

 { "tag": "Close" }
 ```

-This will have the `hydra-node` submit a protocol transaction to the Cardano
-network with the last known snapshot.
-A smart contract on the layer one will
-check the snapshot signatures and confirm the head closed.
-When this close
-transaction is observed, the websocket API sends a `HeadIsClosed` message (this
-can also happen if any other `hydra-node` closes the head).
+The `hydra-node` will then submit a protocol transaction with the last known snapshot to the Cardano network.
+A smart contract on layer 1 will check the snapshot signatures and confirm the head is closed.
+The WebSocket API sends a `HeadIsClosed` message when this' Close' transaction is observed.
+Note that this can also happen if any other `hydra-node` closes the head.

 :::caution Known bug
-You might need to submit the `Close` command multiple times if the head is not
-getting closed within ~30s.
+You might need to submit the `Close` command multiple times if the head is not getting closed within approximately 30 seconds.

 See [#1039](https://github.com/input-output-hk/hydra/issues/1039) for details.
 :::

-Included in the message will be a `contestationDeadline` which gets set using
-the configurable `--contestation-period`.
-Until this deadline, the closing
-snapshot can be contested with a more recent, multi-signed snapshot.
-Your
-`hydra-node` would contest automatically for you if the closed snapshot is not
-the last known one.
+The message will include a `contestationDeadline`, set using the configurable `--contestation-period`.
+Until this deadline, the closing snapshot can be contested with a more recent, multi-signed snapshot.
+Your `hydra-node` would contest automatically for you if the closed snapshot is not the last known one.

 We need to wait now until the deadline has passed, which will be notified by the
 `hydra-node` through the websocket API with a `ReadyToFanout` message.